AgatheSenellart/MultiVae/paper/paper.md

 Aggregated models offer a natural way of learning on incomplete datasets: for an incomplete sample $X$, we use only the available modalities to encode the data and compute the loss.
 However, except in MultiVae, there doesn't exist an implementation of these models that can be used on incomplete datasets in a straightforward manner.

 ## Data Augmentation
 Another application of these models is Data Augmentation (DA): from sampling latent codes $z$ and decoding them, *fully synthetic multimodal* samples can be generated to augment a dataset.
-Data augmentation has been proven useful in many data-intensive deep learning applications [@chadebec_DA].
+DA has been proven useful in many data-intensive deep learning applications [@chadebec_DA].
 In a dedicated module `multivae.samplers`, we propose different ways of sampling latent codes $z$ to further explore the generative abilities of these models.

 # Statement of need